Anushkka-11/Sudoku/README.md

 # Sudoku
-A sudoku solver built in HTML
+A sudoku generator and verifier which displays the correct entry as green and incorrect one as red.
+Built in HTML, Sudoku is a fun leisure brain storming puzzle.